quintype/malibu/tutorial/qlitics-integration.md

 ### Story element action Tracking

-To track any user interaction with a story element, `story-element-action` should be called .
+To track any user interaction with a story element, `story-element-action` should be called.
 For example, the playing and pausing of a youtube video, as well as whether the user saw the entire video or not can be tracked.
 Refer [common API fields](https://developers.quintype.com/docs/#common-api-fields).

 ```html
 <script>